isomerpages/govtech-stp/_hong-kong/00b-atb-visitSG-FAQ.md

 Visitors must undergo a COVID-19 polymerase chain reaction (PCR) test within 72 hours before the scheduled departure time of their designated ATB flight from Hong Kong to Singapore and be tested negative for COVID-19.

-For example, if the scheduled departure date and time of the visitor’s designated ATB flight is [Date], 1030hrs, the test must be taken no earlier than [Date], 1030hrs.
+For example, if the scheduled departure date and time of the visitor’s designated ATB flight is 31 May 2021, 1030hrs, the test must be taken no earlier than 28 May 2021, 1030hrs.

 The pre-departure COVID-19 PCR test must be taken at one of the testing institutions in Hong Kong recognised by the Hong Kong Government.
 The list of recognised testing institutions can be found <a href="https://www.coronavirus.gov.hk/pdf/List_of_recognised_laboratories_RTPCR.pdf">here</a>.
 The test result certificate must be in English and state the following:
 <ul style="font-size:18px; list-style-type:disc;">
-<li>Visitor’s name, date of birth, and passport number, as indicated in his/her passport;</li>
+<li>Visitor’s name, date of birth, and passport/travel document number, as indicated in his/her passport/travel document;</li>
 <li>a negative COVID-19 PCR test result;</li>
 <li>the date and time when the COVID-19 PCR test was taken; and</li>
 <li>the name of the testing institution where the COVID-19 PCR test was taken.</li>